 You can now add encryption when you configure a Microsoft SQL database for the first time or later.
 To enable encryption, the Microsoft SQL server must be configured with a root or intermediate certificate.

 - Updated password complexity rules for admin users

 Password complexity rules have changed to incorporate a minimum of 8 characters and password complexity standards.

 - Syslog over TCP or UDP

 Now you can choose between two standard protocols for connecting to Syslog servers: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 To use TCP, TLS (Transport Layer Security) must be enabled for data encryption to provide secure communication.
 TCP over TLS is the default option.

-- Disabled break-glass URL endpoint by default
+- Deactivated break-glass URL endpoint by default

 The break-glass URL endpoint,

 https://<fqdn>.com/SAAS/login/0, allows system domain administrators to authenticate into Workspace ONE Access.
-To ensure a higher standard of security, this endpoint is disabled by default, starting in version 21.08.
+To ensure a higher standard of security, this endpoint is deactivated by default, starting in version 21.08.
 To re-enable this endpoint during emergency situations you can use CLI commands.